d1g1tus/DownPic/README.md

 "C:/Program Files/DownPic/Launcher - DownPic.py"

-So, for the __Setup__ you could create your own bat, to run launcher.py or use my Setup.bat.
+So, for the __Setup__ you could create your own bat, to run launcher.py or use my Launcher.bat.

 -------------------------------------------------------